Primetime Emmy Award for Outstanding Variety Series

-The Primetime Emmy Award for Outstanding Variety Series is a category in the Primetime Emmy Awards.
+The Primetime Emmy Award for Outstanding Variety Series is a category at the Primetime Emmy Awards.
 It is awarded annually to the best variety show or similarly formatted program of the year.
-The award is sometimes known by other names, such as “Outstanding Comedy-Variety or Music Program” and “Outstanding Variety, Music, or Comedy Series.”
+The award was previously known as "Outstanding Comedy-Variety or Music Program" and "Outstanding Variety, Music, or Comedy Series".

 History

 From 1979 to 1989 and in 1991, variety series and specials competed together.
-Single programs dominated as winners during this time until the Outstanding Variety Special category was formed.
-Since 1994, all of the winners in this category have been late-night talk shows, except in 1997.
+Single programs dominated as winners during this time until the Outstanding Variety Special category was created.
+Starting in 1994, all of the winners in this category have been late-night talk shows, except in 1997.

-The Daily Show with Jon Stewart won the award for ten years consecutively (2003–2012), the longest winning streak for a television show in Primetime Emmy Award history.
-In 2015, this category was separated into two categories – Outstanding Variety Sketch Series and Outstanding Talk Series.
+The Daily Show with Jon Stewart won the award for ten years consecutively (2003–2012), the longest winning streak for a television show in Primetime Emmys history.
+In 2015, this category was separated into two categories, Outstanding Variety Sketch Series and Outstanding Talk Series.

+In 2026, the split was reversed and the category returned at the 78th Primetime Emmy Awards with the two categories being merged.